thuml/Nonstationary_Transformers/README.md

 This is the codebase for the paper:
 [Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting](https://arxiv.org/abs/2205.14415), NeurIPS 2022.

+:triangular_flag_on_post:**News** (2023.02) Non-stationary Transformer has been included in [[Time-Series-Library]](https://github.com/thuml/Time-Series-Library), which covers long- and short-term forecasting, imputation, anomaly detection, and classification.

 ## Architecture